quarterback/2023blog/src/pages/about.md

 - 8 Regional/District Champions <br>
 - 5 Regional/District Finalists <br>

 He was a team captain & played singles & doubles at Monmouth College, after an enlistment in the US Air Force.
 He was 4-year letter winner & team captain at Plainfield (NJ) HS, where he was part of 3x state playoff teams & the school's first-ever tennis conference championship his senior year playing under the tutelage of Hall of Famer & former State Coach of the Year Donald Van Blake.

 Later, he spent a season as an assistant coach at Aurora University.
-Ron also spent eight years leading tennis programs for players of all ability levels at elite summer camps throughout New England from 2002-2011, and began his high school coaching career in Colorado at two Denver-area high schools.
+Ron also spent eight years leading tennis programs for players of all ability levels at elite summer camps throughout New England from 2002-2011, and began his high school coaching career in Colorado at two Denver-area high schools in 2009.

 # Early Years